vs-ude/fyr-www/content/quickstart/10_installation.md

 ## From Source

+{{% notice note %}}
+We are currently in the process of rewriting the compiler using _Go_.
+The requirements and process for source installation will change significantly.
+{{% /notice %}}

 Simply clone [the repository](https://github.com/vs-ude/fyr) and run `npm install && npm run build`.
 Working _node_, _npm_, and _gcc_ executables are required, everything else will be installed by _npm_.